Nasif Estéfano

 Nasif Moisés Estéfano (18 November 1932 – 21 October 1973) was a racing driver from Argentina with Lebanese ancestry.
 He participated in two World Championship Formula One Grands Prix, debuting on 7 February 1960, but scored no championship points.
 He entered the 1962 Italian Grand Prix but failed to qualify.
 He was born in Concepción, Tucumán.

-He died while driving in a local race in Aimogasta, La Rioja, on 21 October 1973.
+Estéfano died while driving in a local race in Aimogasta, La Rioja, on 21 October 1973.
 His car suffered a mechanical failure on a fast curve, which caused the car to somersault a number of times.
 Estéfano was ejected from the car due to a fault with the safety belts, and was killed almost instantly due to head injuries.